-Brass, copper, and sterling silver naturally darken over time and will tarnish when exposed to heat and humidity.
+Both brass and sterling naturally darken over time and will tarnish when exposed to heat and humidity.
 This does not harm the metal and actually acts as a protective layer!
-If you enjoy the patina created by tarnish, you can simply let it do it's thing or it can easily be removed with a Sunshine polishing cloth.
+If you enjoy the aged look of patina created by tarnish, you can simply let it do it's thing.

 - avoid getting jewelry wet

 - when not being worn, store jewelry in an airtight bag or container in a cool, dry place (NOT the bathroom)

 - polish periodically with a sunshine cloth

 There is a slight chance brass will turn your skin green due to the high copper content.
 This is completely harmless and temporary - some people even believe it has healing properties!
 Whether or not you turn green is largely due to your individual chemistry and can be avoided by keeping your jewelry clean and dry.